johnr14/openhmd-wmr-usb/README.md

 ```

-Junk packets for control keep alive or controls ?
+Junk packets for keep alive or controls ?

 ```